vincentneo/CoreGPX/README.md

 Contributions to this project will be more than welcomed.
 Feel free to add a pull request or open an issue.
 If you require a feature that has yet to be available, do open an issue, describing why and what the feature could bring and how it would help you!

-#### Currently Work in progress:
-Any help would be appreciated!
-- [ ] Extension to metadata to support collection of more info in GPX file
-- [ ] Documentation
-- [ ] Better code optimisation
-- [ ] New features

 ## License
 CoreGPX is available under the MIT license.
 See the LICENSE file for more info.